danielbs93/Assignment/README.md

 #### `npm start path`
 <br />
 path - dir path for saving reports from the Generator & Receiver.<br />
-        In the same dir path we will save the .logger file as well.<br />
+&nbsp &nbsp &nbsp In the same dir path we will save the .logger file as well.<br />

 ### Debugging
 #### `npm debug *options`